joanpalin/AI-Workshop/Session 4/Cisco_AI_stack_reference.md

 The organisations that act on this now — even with a first draft and a single conversation — will be ahead of the ones that wait for a perfect plan.

 ---

-*This reference card is yours to keep.
-The blank AI Acceptable Use Policy template (`ai_acceptable_use_policy_template.md`) is in this folder — adapt it for your organisation.*